YkMatthew/BBOMS-Shades/README.md

 # BBOMS-Shades
-THis is my new shader pack hehe :3
+This is my new shader pack hehe :3

 if google seas its a vires its not lol the codeing makes google think its a vires lol